 How Principles of Information Assurance Help in Practice

-Every modern organization needs to understand how to plan and execute a successful information assurance system.
+Every modern organization needs to understand how to plan and execute a successful information assurance system based on solid information security principles.
 All businesses deal with sensitive information that could be disastrous if tampered with or destroyed, whether intentionally or accidentally.
 Altered or stolen sensitive information can lead to social security or credit card numbers falling into criminals’ hands, huge losses in both personal and global revenue, and many other damaging consequences.

 So how do the principles of information assurance help avoid those disasters?
 Let’s take a look at the recent hack of multiple high-profile Twitter accounts and Equifax data breach as examples.

 Although Twitter has not yet released the exact details regarding how the attack occurred, we do know that the starting point was a “phone spear phishing attack.”
 That phrasing could mean a number of different things.
 The hacker could have used caller ID spoofing, for instance, to make it appear that their phone calls came from a Twitter internal support member.